 All art requires "white glove delivery" or special packaging and handling, which will be calculated for you during our checkout process.
 In-store pick-up is also available.

 Melissa Payne Baker spends her days chasing her dreams as an artist and her toddler son, both keeping her creativity in full bloom.
 Growing up in Mississippi she learned from generations of artists.
-She now lives in Atlanta with her husband, Rick and their son, Payne.
+She now lives in Georgia with her husband, Rick and their son, Payne.

 With a degree in Marketing from the University of Mississippi and a passion for interior design, her interests mesh together well.
 Melissa has perfected various color, medium and texture techniques to create her individual style shown in her work.
 Always creating, her new collections can be found in fine art galleries and fine interior boutiques across the Southeast.